UO-CS322/cs322-f24/week7/duckies/DockerCompose.md

 ### Step 4: Edit Flask Application to Use Environment Variables

-You will need to modify your Flask app to utilize the environment variable `MONGO_URI`.
-Update your `app.py` file's MongoDB connection line as follows:
+To use the docker compose, the Flask app must utilize the environment variable `MONGO_URI` to connect to the database server.

 ```python
 import os